A Guide To Backpacking in Sydney on The East Coast Australia

 Tipping in Australia is really up to the individual and it's not usually expected.
 However, if you have had exceptional service you might like to offer a tip.
 Restaurants are the usual places to tip provided you are happy with the service and food.
 It is not expected in hotels for concierge, bag service, or housekeeping, nor for cafes, hairdressers and taxis like some other countries.

-If you are looking for other places to visit beyond Sydney check out our travel reviews on the East Coast Australia and my other blog North Coast NSW Leisure and Life.
+If you are looking for other places to visit beyond Sydney check out travel reviews on the Mid North Coast and North Coast on Deb Carr's other website: North Coast NSW Leisure and Life.